Enakshi-Saha/Aging-LUAD/README.md

 The networks are stored in an Amazon Web Services s3 bucket and will be made available upon reasonable request.

 ## Code
-R code for replicating the analysis are documented in README.txt
+R code for replicating the analysis are documented in /Code/README.txt